There would always be a nice place to tie up at a town along the way.

-Yes, the boat could be locked up, and we did, but security just didn't seem to be an issue.
+Yes, the boat could be locked up, and we did, but security just didn't seem to be a big issue.

 Depending on the bank, at some places we could simply step off onto the shore.
 We had a gangplank for places where we needed it.